 this is the caveat you might have missed. it's vital to center one's self in a state of equanimity and stability before attempting to challenge one's world view with disastrous consequences (even if imaginary). this thought exercise was used by ancient warriors of renown and repute, so it's not expected of the faint hearted or anyone but those willing to dive deep into the ideology.

 that said, desperate times call for desperate measures. this is for you if you think the fear of dying is preventing you from enjoy the moments of living, and you want to do something about it.

 this is for you if you're facing the eventuality of a loved one in a terminal situation and you want to help each other find peace in life not just in the after life. this meditation can be a discussion that will benefit both the dying and the (soon to be) bereaved.

 if you think neither you not your loved ones are anywhere close to death, you can still contemplate on this particular line from the quote

 And every day without fail one should consider himself as dead.

 if you're a creator, enterpreneur, artist, maker or what have you and are wracked by imposter syndrome, this would unleash the floodgates of creativity. it definitely does for me. if you're already dead what does it matter what people will think about what you have to share with the world. nobody is more liberated from the pressures of life than the dear departed.

 remember death here can also be interpreted as the failure of an idea, concept, project or startup that you're embarking on. meditating on the many ways in which you can fail will make you resilient to the possibility of it happening. if and when it does happen, you'll be in a better position to deal calmly with it.

-if you’re game to give this a go, lemme know how it went or rather how it’s going.
+if you're game to give this a go, lemme know how it went or rather how it's going, every single day.